 Chicken salad is one of those staple recipes that is easy to put together and tastes delicious over mixed greens, or between two slices of bread.
-I like to change up the ingredients from season to season because there are so many different things you can add to a bowl of chicken salad to make it taste fresh and alive.
+I like to change up the ingredients from season to season because there are so many different things you can add to a bowl of chicken salad to make it taste delightful.

-For starters, the same old mayo dressing needs to go during the fall.
+For starters, the same old mayo-based dressing needs to go during the fall.
 I prefer to use a nut butter mixed with fresh lime juice for a different creamy twist.
 The chicken will absorb a slight nutty taste, which deepens as it sits in the refrigerator.
-Also, adding some diced apples and celery make all the sense in the world because who doesn’t love a little seasonal crunch?
+Also, adding some diced apples and celery gives it an autumnal crunch.

-You can either buy rotisserie cooked chicken breasts or poach your own for this recipe.
-This chicken salad is something that will not only make you feel like fall is here, but it will keep you coming back for more.
+You can either buy a rotisserie cooked chicken breast or poach your own for this recipe.
+This chicken salad will most definitely make you feel like fall is here.

 2 cooked chicken breast